emi420/Mootor/README.md

 ## Examples

-See inside the "examples" folder, you will need a web server if you want to load views.
+See inside the "examples" folder, you will need a web server (or UIWebView) if you want to load views.
 In order to run this examples in your desktop computer.

 **IMPORTANT: you will need to emulate touch events, for example using the "Emulate touch events" in Chrome Developer Tools.**